getreu/tp-note/docs/source/tpnote--manpage.md

 Be default, the front matter variable names are printed in English when creating new note files from templates.
-For example the header variable '`fm_subtitle`' is displayed as '`title:`' in the note's header.
+For example the header variable '`fm_subtitle`' is displayed as '`subtitle:`' in the note's header.

 This translation relation is defined in the configuration file variable '`scheme.tmpl.fm_vars.localization`'.
 Consider the following